SAP-samples/vscode-abap-cds/README.md

 Language support for ABAP CDS views.
 Includes syntax higlighting and code snippets.

-If you're looking for CAP CDS, you won't find it in the marketplace yet.
+If you're looking for CDS for SAP Cloud Platform Application Programming Model (CAP), you won't find it in the marketplace yet.
 However, you can download it as a .vsix from [here](https://tools.hana.ondemand.com/#hanatools).

 ![sample screenshot](screenshot.png)